-Veterinarians play an important role in safeguarding animal health and public health.
-As a medical profession and understanding how the disease spreads, veterinarians should actively communicate the importance of social distancing and to educate them on why "business-as-usual" services could not be provided at this point in time.
+Veterinarians play an important role in safeguarding animal health and also public health.
+As a medical profession, veterinarians understand the principles of disease spread much better than the general public.
+As such, veterinarians should actively communicate the importance of social distancing to their clients and to educate them on why they are unable to provide "business-as-usual" services to their clients.

 Veterinarians should play their part by ensuring that they do not compromise the national effort of slowing the spread of COVID-19, while providing veterinary services to their clients and their animals.
+For information on what is permitted during this period, please refer to the circular sent out to vets and vet clinics on 5th June 2020.